Programlog/distriblock_winlab/README.md

 ```
 python distriblock_filtering.py hparams/transformer.yaml
 ```
+Again, change the hyperparameters in the yaml file and csv files if testing another type of adversarial attack.

 ### Citation
 If you find value in this repository, please consider citing the preprint of our paper:
 ```